alex-storozhenko/game-of-life/README.md

  4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

  ## Usage:
+ Please make sure that the PHP interpreter is installed in your OS.

  Download files and just run:

  > ``php GameOfLife``